Israel Says It Hit Hezbollah Sites In Eastern Lebanon - UrduPoint

 Israel Says It Hit Hezbollah Sites In Eastern Lebanon

-Beirut, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2024) Israel's military said Sunday its warplanes had struck Hezbollah sites in eastern Lebanon, where the Iran-backed group has a strong presence, in retaliation for one of its drones being downed.
+Beirut, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2024) Israel's military said Sunday its warplanes had struck Hezbollah sites in eastern Lebanon in retaliation for drones being downed.

-A source close to Hezbollah told an AFP correspondent in eastern Lebanon's Baalbek region that the strikes targeted Janta and Sifri in the Bekaa Valley.
+A source close to Hezbollah told an AFP correspondent in eastern Lebanon's Baalbek region that the strikes targeted Janta and Sifri in the Bekaa Valley, around 80 kilometres (50 miles) from the closest Israeli frontier.

 The Israeli military said on Telegram that "fighter jets struck a military complex and three other terrorist infrastructure sites belonging to Hezbollah's air defense network" in the region.